PaddlePaddle/RocketQA/README.md

 ## API
-RocketQA and our toolkit provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
+RocketQA provide two types of models, ERNIE-based dual encoder for answer retrieval and ERNIE-based cross encoder for answer re-ranking.
 For running RocketQA models and your own checkpoints, you can use the following functions.

 ### Load model